2018 Board of Directors

 Margo has an MBA from Webster University and is a CPA.
 She has 30 years experience serving as an accountant with large and small businesses.
 Margo developed an affinity with nature while volunteering with the Missouri Wildlife Rehabilitation Center before settling in the Pacific Northwest and joining the Adopt A Stream Foundation in 2018.
 In addition to keeping the foundations financial records, Margo has become a key member of Streamkeeper Academy.

 Lori has dual Bachelor of Science degrees in Accounting and Business Administration from the University of Kansas and completed three years of Streamkeeper Academy classes.
 She has 26 years of project and managerial accounting experience.
-Lori utilizes a variety of software tools including desktop publishing, database and spreadsheet management, as well as being our in-house web site manager for the Foundation.
+Lori utilizes a variety of software tools including desktop publishing, database and spreadsheet management.
 In addition, Lori has evolved into an excellent naturalist and assists with teaching a variety of Streamkeeper Academy classes during the last nine years.

 Doug BeyerleinP.E., Hydrologist